TammyDam/final_project/README.md

 by cross referencing permit types and cities.

 # Link to the Heroku instance where your application can be used

 https://pg-permits-final-project.herokuapp.com/index.html

 # Description of target browsers (iOS?
 Android?
 Which ones?
 Which versions?)
+Our application is built to be adaptable on browers and mobile devices.
+We have tested our application on Chrome using Windows, iOS, and Android.
+The current versions are listed:

+-Chrome (Version 81.0.4044.129) on Windows 10 (Version 10.0.17763 Build 17763)
+-Chrome (Version 81.0.4044.124) on iOS 13.3.1
+-Chrome (Version 81.0.4044.117) on Android (Version 10.0

 # Link to User Manual
 # Link to Developer Manual
 # Developer Manual (bottom half of your README.md)